Synchronization of strongly connected partial DFAs and prefix codes: Lower bounds for properly incomplete DFAs

-The duplicating automaton turns out to be a partial DFA counterpart to the recent Volkov's construction of a complete DFA \cite{Volkov2019IndempotentLetters}.
+The duplicating automaton turns out to be a partial DFA counterpart to the recent Volkov's construction of complete DFAs \cite{Volkov2019IndempotentLetters}.
 The duplicating automaton $\mathrsfs{A}^\mathrm{D}$ has twice the number of states of $\mathrsfs{A}$ and is properly incomplete.
 Also, it is strongly connected if $\mathrsfs{A}$ is.